 RWI have a clear set of signals and routines that can be utilised in other subjects/school life.
-Recap of sounds is completed throughout the school day to help children keep up with their peers.
+Fred Talk and Pinny Times are continuously done throughout the school day to help children keep up with their peers.

 Phonics lessons begin in Reception as soon as the baseline assessment is complete, starting with 20-minute sessions.
-In Year 1, lessons are 25-30 minutes.
+This progresses to 60 minutes by the end of the year, delivered in small inputs across the day.
+In Year 1, lessons are 55-65 minutes.
 Once off scheme in Year 2, children progress onto Rigby Star and National Geographic comprehension schemes.